 In 2019, the museum celebrates its 50th anniversary.
-There will be a special display in the museum about its origins, and a celebration service in the church on Sunday 14th July at 10.30am.
+There is a special display in the museum about its origins, and there was a celebration service in the church on Sunday 14th July.

 In 2019, the museum will be open on Saturdays and Wednesdays from 2 ‘til 4pm, from 24th April to 18th September.

 Admission is free but donations are gratefully received.

 The museum is run by volunteers and relies on donations from visitors and ‘Friends of the Museum’, charges for tours of the settlement and sales in the Museum Shop.